One Way (American band): One Way

-When the band moved to the MCA label, they subsequently changed their name to One Way featuring Al Hudson.
+When ABC merged with MCA Records, they subsequently changed their name to One Way featuring Al Hudson.
 Their next album was simply called One Way Featuring Al Hudson and was also released in 1979.
 The album included the long 12" version of "You Can Do It".
 Their 1980 album was also confusingly called One Way featuring Al Hudson.
-By 1981 the band was simply called One Way.
+By 1981, the band was simply called One Way.

-In 1981 frontwoman Alicia Myers left the band to pursue a solo career.
-She was replaced by Candyce Edwards, who served as female lead of the group from 1981 to 1985.
-Edwards' debut was on the Fancy Dancer album and she remained with the group throughout their biggest successes.
-After Edwards left the group, Jeanette Mack-Jackson became the Lead female vocalist of One Way.
-She still sings with them, She’s been with the group for 30 years and she is also on many albums singing.
+In 1981, frontwoman Alicia Myers left the band to pursue a solo career.
+She was replaced by Candyce Edwards, who served as female lead of the group from 1981 until 1985.
+Edwards' debut was on the Fancy Dancer album and she remained with the group throughout their major success.
+After Edwards left the group in 1985, Jeanette Mack-Jackson replaced Edwards as lead singer.

-They were on MCA from 1979 to 1988.
+They were on MCA’s roster until 1988.
 They scored five top 10 U.S. R&B chart hits, with the biggest being "Cutie Pie", which reached number four in 1982.
+One Way had R&B hit "Mr. Groove", about James Brown, in 1984.

 They had two more minor hits on the UK Singles Chart with "Music" (1979) and "Let's Talk" (1985).
+They gained US R&B hits such as "Don't Think About It" and "You Better Quit" in 1987.

 They moved to Capitol Records in 1988, where they released their final album, A New Beginning, later that same year.
 By this time, only Hudson, Roberson, and Meadows remained from the original line-up.

 In 2019, after a 31-year hiatus, One Way featuring Al Hudson released their 12th album, New Old School.